robotcodedev/robotcode/docs/03_reference/cli.md

 - `--pipe-name NAME`

    The pipe to listen on or connect to.
-(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: bind, socket, port, tcp, stdio, pipe.  [env var: ROBOTCODE_PIPE_NAME]
+(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: bind, socket, pipe, tcp, port, stdio.  [env var: ROBOTCODE_PIPE_NAME]

 - `--version`